aman7CD/Computer-Vision-Project-1-Attendance-Marking-System-using-Face-Recognition/README.md

 3. In the Prediction Phase when a picture of an unknown person is passed to the model, recognition model converts the unfamiliar person’s Image into encoding.
 4. After converting an unknown person’s Image into encoding, it tries to find the most similar encoding based on the distance parameter.
 From the stored encodings,  the encoding with the least distance from the encoding of an unknown person will be the closest match.
 5. After getting the closest match encoding, I took the index of that encoding from that list, used indexing and find the detected person’s name.
-6. Then I used file handling to store the name of the detected person and the time of his entry in the class.
+6. Then I used file handling to store the name of the detected person with the time of his entry in the class/office.

 ### Libraries used in the Project
 #### dlib